 Alameda County's roadways are the backbone of its transportation system, facilitating regional travel and connecting the county with major Bay Area destinations.
-For example, interstates 80, 580 and 680 link Alameda County to San Francisco in the west and Solano, Contra Costa and San Joaquin counties to the north and east.
+For example, interstates I-80, I-580 and I-680 link Alameda County to San Francisco in the west and Solano, Contra Costa and San Joaquin counties to the north and east.
 I-880 connects Alameda County with San Mateo and Santa Clara counties to the west and south, which are home to many key employment destinations in Silicon Valley.
 Alameda County roadway facilities also connect to three Bay Area bridges that link the East Bay to San Francisco and destinations on the southern Peninsula.
 Finally, an integrated network of freeways internal to Alameda County (I-980, SR-24, I-238, Route 84) and a comprehensive system of arterial roadways and local streets facilitate trips within the county.
+Alameda County's highway and freeway network is shown in Figure 3-9.